Scenic Half Day Trips from Dublin, Ireland

 Tip: My phone died on the train ride out there!
-Although I had mythat I’ve owned since 2014, I forgot the cord for my phone!
+Although I had my trusty lipstick-sized portable charger that I’ve owned since 2014, I forgot the cord for my phone!
 So bring your charger and cord.
 If you don’t have data, then you can still use offline Google Maps on your phone.

 Wicklow Mountains National Park